seshathri044/springboot-student-management-api/README.md

 # Springboot-student-management-demo

-A **Spring Boot RESTful API** for managing students, authentication, and greeting endpoints.
+A **Spring Boot RESTful API** for managing students and greeting endpoints.
 This project demonstrates **REST best practices**, and **clean code structure** using Spring Boot.

 ---